johnopana/AkanName/README.md

 ## Technology used
-HTML
+- HTML
-CSS
+- CSS
-JavaSCript
+- JavaSCript

 ## support and contact details
 Feel free to provide your feedback and raise any matter concerning the project through;
--johnopana2016@gmail.com
+- johnopana2016@gmail.com
--slack(moringa-school)John Opana
+- slack(moringa-school)John Opana

 ## screen short
 -<img src= >